USEPA/useeio-widgets/README.md

 # USEEIO Widgets

-A collection of Javascript widgets with HTML integration examples to simplify the easy use and display of results and data from USEEIO models in web pages.
+A collection of Javascript widgets with HTML integration examples to simplify the use and display of results and data from USEEIO models in web pages.

 This repository includes the source code for these widgets .
-See the [build](./wiki/Build.md) instructions and details of their use on the Wiki.
+See the build instructions and details of their use on the [Wiki](https://github.com/USEPA/useeio-widgets/wiki/).

 ## List of Widgets